Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Method

 \section{Method}

 In this section, we present the detailed designs of \sys.
 We first describe our proposed approach in general and give detailed designs to adapt our method to the deep learning models.
-We then analyze the theoretical results of our \sys, including why it is effective and how the performance of our approach in theory.
+We then analyze the theoretical results of our \sys, to explain why \sys~effective and how the performance of our approach in theory.
 We also elaborate on the advantage of \sys~over the existing baseline methods \cite{dpsgd, spectral}.
-Finally, we illustrate the training algorithm of our method.
+Finally, we present the complete training algorithm of our approach.